- You’ve thought about your life and career goals and therefore what sort of job you will be seeking.

 This will involve research: why is the employer of interest to you?
 Why might you be of interest to them?
 Who is the best person to approach?

 The approach itself should be to the most senior person with whom there is some element of engagement.
-Perhaps background or contacts in common, within your area of expertise, ideally a couple of levels more senior than you (if you can determine that).
+Perhaps background or contacts in common, within your area of expertise.
+Ideally with someone a couple of levels more senior than you (if you can determine that).
 You also need a route in.
 This could be someone else (see above), a LinkedIn message, or an email address.

 They are under no obligation to respond.
 Be clear on that!
 When people may be getting literally hundreds of emails a day it is not rude to ignore an unsolicited enquiry.
 If you get no reply follow up a week later with a VERY gentle chase.
 Surprise yourself with how nice you can be even though you are secretly a bit miffed.
 Again bear in mind you have approached them, unsolicited, asking a favour.

 If you get no response a second time consider other routes into that employer.
-It’s not bad form to consider multiple avenues initially but could get a bit confusing, look desperate and possibly irritate them when and if you’re found out.
+It’s not bad form to consider multiple avenues initially but could get a bit confusing.
+It could also look desperate and possibly irritate them when and if you’re found out.

 I would not recommend a speculative approach to HR, recruitment or via “careers” on their website (unless for a specific job: see below).
 Typically: